vyperlang/vyper/SECURITY.md

 ## Audit reports

 Vyper is constantly changing and improving.
-This means the lastest version available may not be audited.
+This means the latest version available may not be audited.
 We try to ensure the highest security code possible, but occasionally things slip through.

 ### Compiler Audits